 After the war the Rectors expanded the Newport Creamery, opening milk bars and restaurants in Southern New England.
 Meanwhile, another Depression-era milk bar was on the move.

 In 1935, brothers Curtis and S. Prestley Blake had opened the Friendly ice cream shop in Springfield, Mass., selling double-scoop ice cream cones for 5 cents.
 After World War II, they began to open restaurants in Connecticut and Western Massachusetts.

 In 1948, Bond’s made a deal with Newport Creamery to sell the Awful Awful under its trade name.
 Friendly made the same deal.
-Neither company could sell Awful Awfuls under that name if it expanded into New Jersey.
+Neither company could sell the drink under the Awful name if it expanded into New Jersey.

 Eventually, Friendly made the Fribble with soft ice cream and no ice milk.
-Now it’s made with hard ice cream, to the consternation of Awful Awful purists.
+Now it’s made with hard ice cream, to the consternation of many.

 When Bond’s went bankrupt in the early1970s, Newport Creamery bought the rights to the name Awful Awful for $1,000.